lbhaskar4/test/.gitlab/issue_templates/Patch-Security-Release-QA-task.md

 <!--
 # Read me first!

-An RM will create this issue once a staging deploy is completed,
+A Release Manager will create this issue once a staging deploy is completed,

-An RM should create the ["Changes tested" task list](#changes-tested) to mention the maintainers responsible for each commit since the last release so they can delegate testing.
+A Release Manager should create the ["Changes tested" task list](#changes-tested) to mention the maintainers responsible for each commit since the last release so they can delegate testing.

 You can use the following oneliner to get started, but you will need to mention the maintainers manually until there is a tool for this. ```git log PREVIOUS_TAG-ee..LATEST_TAG-ee --pretty=format:"- [ ] [%h](https://gitlab.com/gitlab-org/gitlab-ee/commit/%h) @%aN \`%s\`"```